Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

 The data provider keys for Electricity Maps and WattTime are returned to allow real-time lookup via their APIs, and the annual average carbon intensity is reported for each grid region.

 Cloud providers have their own private carbon-free generation capacity, and they report a proportion of their energy consumption offset by carbon-free energy flowing within a “Carbon-Free Energy grid region”.
 This can reduce their effective grid carbon intensity, which is taken into account by the market method used for Net Zero reporting but not included in the location-based method that the SCI requires.
 The carbon-free energy calculation can be performed on a 24x7 hourly basis and accumulated over the year or on an annual total basis.
-CFE data is missing for regions that are not yet operational.
+Carbon free energy data is missing for regions that are not yet operational.

 Carbon-free energy includes nuclear and is distinct from the definition of renewable energy.